 "Nothing to report," Samson said.

-There was word Tuesday evening that the Marlins were seeking a quick decision from Pujols -- who reportedly has been offered a 10-year contract by Miami, St. Louis and potentially two late-charging entrants, suggested to be the Angels and Cubs by FoxSports.com and the
+There was word Tuesday evening that the Marlins were seeking a quick decision from Pujols -- who reportedly has been offered a 10-year contract by Miami, St. Louis and potentially two late-charging entrants, suggested to be the Angels and Cubs by FoxSports.com and the New York Post -- though it remains unclear when exactly his intentions will leak.

 No matter the outcome, the hierarchy of Major League Baseball is ongoing a radical, overnight change.